Monday, 18 June 2012

-Central reservations to enable cyclists to cross safely
+Central reservations enable cyclists and pedestrians to cross safely

 Of course, such a reservation needs to be adequate in size.
 The crossing shown above, in a residential area in Assen by the local shops, allows two cyclists travelling in each direction to pass each other, and is long enough for a bicycle with trailer to stop safely in the middle. it also has a completely separate crossing for pedestrians, and of course both the cycle and pedestrian paths on both sides of the street.
 The speed limit for cars is 50 km/h (30 mph).